APTrust/dart-docs/docs/dart2/users/settings/storage_services.md

+---
+description: >-
+  Set up DART 2 storage services, the S3 and SFTP pickup and drop-off points for materials bound for repositories.
+---

 # Storage Services

 Storage services are not repositories!
 They are pickup and drop-off points for materials going into or coming out of repositories.
 Some repositories ask depositors to upload materials into an S3 bucket or an SFTP folder for ingest, and restore materials to a similar bucket or folder for depositors to retrieve.